riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 ## Updatelessness

+In some decision problems, the agent makes an observation, and has the choice of updating on this observation before acting.
+Two examples of this are: in counterfactual mugging, where the agent makes the observation that the coin has come up tails; and in the transparent box Newcomb's problem, where the agent sees whether the big box is full or empty.

-updatelessness: before your decision algorithm returns an output, does it first update on the observation that it is given?
-If so, it is not updateless; if it doesn't it is updateless.
-This is similar to how in Rawls's "veil of ignorance", you must pick your moral principles, societal policies, etc., before you find out who you are in the world.
+If the decision algorithm updates on the observation, it is *updateful* (or "not updateless").
+If it doesn't update on the observation, it is *updateless*.

+This idea is similar to how in Rawls's "[veil of ignorance](https://en.wikipedia.org/wiki/Veil_of_ignorance)", you must pick your moral principles, societal policies, etc., before you find out who you are in the world or as if you don't know who you are in the world.
-I think updatelessness is the same as being [uncertain about where your decision algorithm is](http://acritch.com/deserving-trust/#grokking) because you are "ignoring" your observation by not conditioning on it.

 How can you tell if a decision theory is updateless?
-In its expected utility formula, if it conditions on the data, i.e. the probability factor looks like
+In its expected utility formula, if it conditions on the observation, it is updateful.
+In this case the probability factor looks like
 $P(\ldots\mid \ldots, \mathrm{O\small BS} = x)$,
-where $x$ is the observation, then it is not updateless.
+where $x$ is the observation.
+If a decision theory is updateless, the conditioning on “$\mathrm{O\small BS} = x$” should be absent.
+Note that updatelessness only makes a difference in decision problems that have observations.

+I think updatelessness is the same as being [uncertain about where your decision algorithm is](http://acritch.com/deserving-trust/#grokking) because you are "ignoring" your observation by not conditioning on it.

 ## Type of counterfactual

-type of counterfactual used: as your decision algorithm runs, it might construct hypotheticals (models of the world), like "if I do _this_, then _that_ happens".
+In the course of reasoning about a decision problem, the agent can construct counterfactuals or hypotheticals like "if I do *this*, then *that* happens".
+There are several different kinds of counterfactuals, and decision theories are divided among them.

+The three types of counterfactuals that will concern us are:

+* Causal.
+* Conditional/evidential.
+* Logical.

+The distinctions between these are explained clearly in the [FDT paper](https://arxiv.org/pdf/1710.05060.pdf) so I recommend reading that.

 In the expected utility formula, if the probability factor looks like